 Our ambition is to be the new authority in Asian food CPG.
 We are particularly focused on doing right by the Asian American audience, the fastest growing population with the fastest growing buying power.

 Although Omsom is currently available exclusively direct to consumer with very select retail and e-comm partners, we have every intention to meet that market share through several touchpoints.
 We see more products and more retailers in our near future.
-We know well that pre-covid up to 90% of grocery purchasing decisions were made in-store—and are ready to move and grow with our community wherever they are looking for them.
+We know, previously, up to 90% of grocery purchasing decisions were made in-store—and are ready to move and grow with our community wherever they are looking for them.

 We also realize that the future of Asian food CPG doesn’t need to look “one” way and that there isn’t one “size fits all” in terms of product format.
 So we’re working on exciting partnerships that will continue to push the boundaries of the Omsom universe—stay tuned!